Angerona: Description

 According to ancient authorities, she was a goddess who relieved men from pain and sorrow, or delivered the Romans and their flocks from angina (quinsy).
 Also she was a protecting goddess of Rome and the keeper of the sacred name of the city, which might not be pronounced lest it should be revealed to her enemies.
 It was even thought that Angerona itself was this name.
-A late antique source suggests the sacred name of the city was Amor, i.e. Roma reversed.
-Sorania and Hirpa have also been put forward as candidates for the secret name.
+A late antique source suggests the sacred name of the city was Amor (Ἔρως), i.e. Roma reversed, although this may not be the case.

 Modern scholars regard Angerona as a goddess akin to Ops, Acca Larentia, and Dea Dia; or as the goddess of the new year and the returning sun.
 According to Mommsen, ab angerendo = ἀπὸ τοῦ ἀναφέρεσθαι τὸν ἥλιον.
 Her festival, called Divalia or Angeronalia, was celebrated on 21 December.
-Pliny The Elder says January.
-The priests offered sacrifice in the temple of Volupia, the goddess of pleasure, in which stood a statue of Angerona, with a finger on her mouth, which was bound and closed.
 She was worshiped as Ancharia at Faesulae, where an altar belonging to her was discovered in the late 19th century.
-In art, she was depicted with a bandaged mouth and a finger pressed to her lips, demanding silence.
+A bronze statuette of a nude female with a finger pressed to her lips may represent her.

 Georges Dumézil considers Angerona as the goddess who helps nature and men to sustain successfully the yearly crisis of the winter days.
 These culminate in the winter solstice, the shortest day, which in Latin is known as bruma, from brevissima (dies), the shortest day.
 The embarrassment, pain and anguish caused by the lack of light and the cold are expressed by the word angor.
 In Latin the cognate word angustiae designates a space of time considered as disgracefully and painfully too short.
 Dumézil cites a description of the turn in the year by Macrobius: "the time when the light is angusta ...; the solstice, day in which the sun rises finally" [ex latebris angustiisque ...] and Ovid: "The summer solstice does not make my nights short, and the winter solstice does not make days angustos."

 Dumézil pointed out that the Roman goddesses whose name ends with the suffix -ona or -onia to discharge the function of helping worshipers to overcome a particular time or condition of crisis: instances include Bellona who allows the Roman to wade across war in the best way possible, Orbona who cares for parents who lost a child, Pellonia who pushes the enemies away, Fessonia who permits travellers to subdue fatigue.